ibm-cloud-docs/Backup/offline-agent-windows.md

    C:\Program Files\Evault Software\Agent\
    ```

 2. Find the name of the most recent `BUAgent-x.XLOG`.
-The file doesn't open with Notepad or Wordpad.
+The file doesn't open with Notepad or WordPad.
 You must open the file with the LogViewer.exe in the Bin32 folder of the Agent install.
 3. Right-click the most recent `BUAgent-.XLOG` and select **open with**.
 4. Click **More Apps**, then click **open with another application**.
 5. Scroll down and click **Look for another app on this PC**.